frogle-dev/student/hacks/background.md

     startGameWorld();
   };

-  function startGameWorld() {
+// initializing the game world and creating all the objects function startGameWorld() {
     if (imagesLoaded < 2) return;

-    class GameObject {
+	// class for game objects, all other game objects derive from this class GameObject {
       constructor(image, width, height, x = 0, y = 0, speedRatio = 0) {
         this.image = image;